 “If you have a look at how the wine was made 30 or 40 years ago,” says the sommelier, “there’d be people using blocks of ice and buckets of fire to regulate temperature.
 Today, it’s much more of a science.
-Winemakers can test the grape, calculate their sugar levels and then know the perfect volume of sugar to add to balance the acidity.”
+Winemakers can test the grapes, calculate their sugar levels and then know the perfect volume of sugar to add to balance the acidity.”

 Ridgeview Merret Bloomsbury

 Myth: English wine can't hold a candle to Champagne

 “The problem we have most of the time with sparkling wines from England is that they want to be more expensive than Champagne,” says Kerambrun.
 “But Champagne is not written on the label.
 And it can be hard to put a Blanc des Blancs from Kent on the same list as a Champagne.”

 In a nutshell, the sommelier has summed up the snobbishness surrounding Champagne and English wine.
 It’s got nothing to do with the taste and everything to do with the name.

 “If you do a blind tasting, many wine aficionados would think that English sparkling wine was Champagne — because they use the same processes to make the sparkling wine, as do many regions around the world.
 For me, there are a couple of particularly strong wineries in the UK.
 And, for sparkling, you have Coates and Seely, in the South East.”